Expensify/App/CONTRIBUTING.md

 If you've found a vulnerability, please email security@expensify.com with the subject `Vulnerability Report` instead of creating an issue.

 ## Payment for Contributions
 We hire and pay external contributors via Upwork.com.
 If you'd like to be paid for contributing, please create an Upwork account and apply for a job in the [Upwork issue list](https://www.upwork.com/ab/jobs/search/?q=Expensify%20React%20Native&sort=recency&user_location_match=2).
 Payment for your contributions will be made no less than 7 days after the pull request is merged to allow for regression testing.
 We hire one contributor for each Upwork job.
-New Expensify.cash contributors are limited to working on one job at a time, however experienced contributors may work on numerous jobs simultaneously.
+New contributors are limited to working on one job at a time, however experienced contributors may work on numerous jobs simultaneously.
 If you have not received payment after 8 days of the PR being deployed to production, please email contributors@expensify.com referencing the GH issue and your GH handle.

-## Finding Expensify.cash Jobs
+## Finding Jobs
-There are two ways you can find an Expensify.cash job that you can contribute to:
+There are two ways you can find a job that you can contribute to:

 #### Finding a job that Expensify posted
 This is the most common scenario for contributors.
-The Expensify team posts Expensify.cash jobs to the Upwork job list [here](https://www.upwork.com/ab/jobs/search/?q=Expensify%20React%20Native&sort=recency&user_location_match=2).
+The Expensify team posts New Expensify jobs to the Upwork job list [here](https://www.upwork.com/ab/jobs/search/?q=Expensify%20React%20Native&sort=recency&user_location_match=2).
 Each job in Upwork has a corresponding GitHub issue, which will include instructions to follow.

 #### Proposing a job that Expensify hasn’t posted

 In this scenario, it’s possible that you found a bug or enhancement that we haven’t posted to the [Upwork job list](https://www.upwork.com/ab/jobs/search/?q=Expensify%20React%20Native&sort=recency&user_location_match=2) or [Github repository](https://github.com/Expensify/Expensify.cash/issues?q=is%3Aissue).
 This is an opportunity to propose a job, and (optionally) a solution.
 If it's a valid job proposal, we will compensate you for the solution and give an additional bonus of $150 for proactively proposing the job.
 In this case, please take the following steps:

-    1. Check to ensure an issue does not already exist in the Expensify.cash Issue list or Upwork job list.
+    1. Check to ensure an issue does not already exist in the New Expensify Issue list or Upwork job list.
 Please use your best judgement to search for similar titles and issue descriptions.
     2. If your bug or enhancement matches an existing issue, please feel free to comment on that GitHub issue with your findings if you think it’ll help solve a problem.
-    3. If there is no existing issue or Upwork job, create a new GitHub issue in the Expensify.cash repo.
+    3. If there is no existing issue or Upwork job, create a new GitHub issue in the app's repo.
     4. Make sure to fill out all the required information fields in the issue template.
     5. Add the `AutoAssignerTriage` label to your issue.
     6. Before starting your PR to solve the bug or enhancement that you are proposing, please add a comment on your issue with a solution proposal.